aws-solutions-library-samples/guidance-for-tracking-assets-and-locating-devices-using-aws-iot/README.md

 ```

 ### (Optional) Check S3 Bucket for Location Update
 To validate Location Updates are being placed in S3 for long term storage and analytics, navigate to the Amazon S3 console and locate the bucket created as part of the analytics stack.
 Verify that files are being created in the bucket for each location update.
+Alternatively, use the AWS CLI to list the files in the bucket.
 ![S3 Bucket](/images/s3bucket.png)

 ## Next Steps

-Provide suggestions and recommendations about how customers can modify the parameters and the components of the Guidance to further enhance it according to their requirements.
+This guidance provides a base framework from which you can build on top for your Asset Tracking Solution.
+With this guidance, you can modify certain aspects of this system to be tailored to your environment.
+This may include the following:

+- Customization of data ingestion from other sources such as Kinesis
+- Using Amazon Athena and Quicksight to perform and visualize location data stored on Amazon S3
+- Notifications configured via Amazon Simple Notification Service for Geofence enter/exit events.

 ## Cleanup

 To cleanup, delete the following stacks in this order:
 1. TrackingAndGeofencingIoTResources
-2. TrackingAndGeofencingAnalyticsResources (empty the bucket before attempting deletion)
+2. TrackingAndGeofencingAnalyticsResources (empty the analytics bucket before attempting deletion)
 3. TrackingAndGeofencingSample
 4. serverlessrepo-kinesis-stream-device-data-to-location-tracker-app-stack
 5. TrackingAndGeofencingSampleKinesisStack
 6. Cloud9 instance

-## FAQ, known issues, additional considerations, and limitations (optional)

-**Known issues (optional)**

 ## Revisions